simonvomeyser/simple-web-dev/resources/markdown/bem-by-example-part-2.md

 </header>
 ```

-Still, if you want to use Boostrap's (or some other Frameworks) immense power just do it.
+Still, if you want to use Bootstrap's (or some other Frameworks) immense power just do it.
 Pragmatic-Man would say:
 If it
 brings you more benefits than problems you already have your decision.
 You are smart enough to figure that out on
 your